MKaczkow/polynomial_deflation/README.md

 Polynomial deflation and related problems with Matlab

 Coded for WNUM course at '20 Spring semester

+Contains work in Polish